jj1bdx/avrhwrng/README.md

 ## How it works on Version 2

 Two independent noise generator circuits, amplified to the CMOS digital level, are connected to ATmega168/328P's input pins (PD6/PD7, or Pin 6/7).
+The MCU samples the pin inputs in a fixed frequency of the Timer 0 interrupts (5 microseconds = 200kHz).

-The MCU samples the pin inputs in a fixed frequency of the Timer 0 interrupts (4 microseconds = 250kHz).
-The sampled data from the two pins are filtered through von Neumann algorithm into a byte stream.
-Each of the two-byte pairs of the byte stream is again filtered into one-byte stream by XORing the bytes of the pair with each other.
+The sampled output bit pair stream from AVR analog comparator is filtered through von Neumann algorithm of two consecutive sampled bits into two independent bit streams.
+Each of the bit streams is filtered again into byte streams, and the byte streams is filtered for each two-byte pair by XORing the bytes of the pair with each other.

 The code will run either on ATmega168 or ATmega328P.

 ## Changes for Version 2

-* 24-SEP-2015: Initial revision, changed PD7/PD6 to digital input, reduced LED blinking from each bits to each *bytes*
+* 24-SEP-2015: Initial revision, changed PD7/PD6 to digital input, reduced LED blinking from each output bit to each output *byte*

 ## How to compile